colbsa/MusserSR.org/weekend-fall-fest.md

 excerpt: Throughout the autumn, we host Fall Fest - a day-long program that keeps the adventure of Cub Scouting and Cub Camp happening for the whole family!
 ---

-<div class="alert alert-warning" role="alert">2023 Fall Fest registration is now open.
-Make plans to join us for all of the fall fun in October.</div>
+<div class="alert alert-warning" role="alert">2024 Fall Fest Registration will be live at noon on Tuesday, August 1st.
+Make plans to join us for all of the Fall fun in October & November.</div>

 The Musser outdoor fun continues in October as we host our Cub Scout Fall Fest - a full day of programs designed to keep the adventure of Cub Scouting alive for the whole family!
-Join us on Saturday October 14, 21, 22, and 28 for all of the excitement.
+Join us on Saturday October October 19, 20, 26, 27, as well as November 2, 3 for all of the excitement.
 Program will run 9AM - 4PM.

 Activities are designed for Cubs and siblings of all levels and abilities, and will include: Archery, BB’s, Handicrafts, Pumpkin Carving, Bouldering, STEM, Nature, and more fun!
+Lunch is also included in the registration fee.

 <div class="embed-responsive embed-responsive-16by9 col-10 offset-1 my-5">
   <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/-WOq4mruCgY" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>